joseevilasio/joseevilasio/README.md

 ### Hello, World! 👋🌎

-I am currently in the midst of a career transition to the technology field with a focus on Back-End and Data Science, driven by my enthusiasm for the data field due to my related background.
+I am currently in the midst of a career transition to the technology field with a focus on Back-End and Data Science.

 I've been actively studying development in back-end/web and data sciences, including Python and some web frameworks like Django, Flask, and FastAPI, as well as data-related frameworks like Pandas, and even a bit of C/C++.